Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 You can also meet the education requirements if you’ve minored, or have completed at least 18 credits, in one of the following fields:

 But what if you’ve already earned a bachelor’s degree that’s not in one of the Board’s recognized areas?
-Fortunately, in Pennsylvania, you can also become a CADC if you hold a bachelor’s degree in a non-relevant field; however, you’ll need to log more experience hours (more on that in Step 2).
+Fortunately, in Pennsylvania, you can also become a CADC if you hold a bachelor’s degree in a field other than a relevant one.
+You’ll need to log more experience hours (more on that in Step 2).

-A bachelor’s degree (whether in a relevant or non-relevant field) must also include the completion of at least 300 hours of relevant field work through practicum, with 100 of those hours specific to substance use disorders and 6 hours specific to substance use disorder ethics.
+A bachelor’s degree (whether in a relevant or non-relevant field) must also include the completion of at least 300 hours of pertinent fieldwork through a practicum, with 100 hours specifically focused on substance use disorders and 6 hours specifically focused on substance use disorder ethics.
 If you’ve completed a degree in a relevant area of study, chances are good that you’ll meet this requirement.

-However, if you haven’t satisfied part or all of this requirement as part of your bachelor’s degree, you can earn the required education/training through seminars, workshops, and other types of training or by taking college/university credit courses (online or on-campus).
+Suppose you haven’t satisfied part or all of this requirement as part of your bachelor’s degree.
+In that case, you can earn the required education and training through seminars, workshops, and other types of training or by taking college and university credit courses (online or on-campus).

-For reference, one training CE/CEU counts as one hour.
+For reference, one training CE/CEU is equivalent to one hour.
 You can earn the required hours through a combination of training, workshops, and college courses, and there are no requirements on how recent that training and education must be.

 2. Satisfy clinical work experience requirements

-Now it’s time to land a job in a roll in substance use disorder counseling and get the experience you’ll need to qualify for CADC certification.
+Now it’s time to land a job in a role in substance use disorder counseling and get the experience you’ll need to qualify for CADC certification.

 Pennsylvania’s state and municipal social services agencies, as well as non-profits and private employers, are eager to hire new graduates to work as substance abuse counselors.
 There’s a well-established pipeline of providers who hire recent graduates, showing them the ropes, and helping them gain the valuable experience necessary to earn CADC certification.

 Of course, you won’t be able to provide diagnoses or provide counseling independently until you earn the CADC designation.
-But you will be doing real one-on-one and group counseling work under supervision during this phase.
-And that’s an important point – services other than counseling (such as those provided by recovery and peer specialists, case mangers, or intake workers) don’t count toward the total hours required.
-Experience as an Associate or Certified Associate Addiction Counselor (AAC or CAAC) can be applied, however.
+However, you will be engaging in real one-on-one and group counseling work under supervision during this phase.
+And that’s an important point: services other than counseling (such as those provided by recovery and peer specialists, case managers, or intake workers) don’t count toward the total hours required.
+Experience as an Associate or Certified Associate Addiction Counselor (AAC or CAAC) is applicable.

 Pennsylvania defines drug and alcohol counselors as “providing or supervising primary, direct, clinical, substance use disorder, or co-occurring counseling to people diagnosed with substance use disorder that is clinically supervised and includes the preparation of treatment plans.”
 You can provide these services in an individual or group setting.